-What is Intel Software Guard Extensions SGX?
+What is Intel® Software Guard Extensions (SGX)?

-Securing data that is in use
+Secure your data while it is in use